plone/training/anatomy.rst

     Pyramid is a complete rewrite of Zope.
 It does less than Zope and is very pluggable.
 You can use it with a relational Database instead of ZODB if you want, or you use both databases or none of them.

-     Apart from the fact that Pyramid was not forced to support all legacy functionality that can make things more complicated, the original developer had a very different stance on how software has to be developed.
+    Apart from the fact that Pyramid was not forced to support all legacy functionality that can make things more complicated, the original developer had a very different stance on how software must be developed.
 While both Zope and Pyramid have a good test coverage, Pyramid also has good documentation, something that was very neglected in Zope and at times in Plone too.

-     Wether the component architecture is much better in Pyramid or not we don't dare to say, but we like it more.
-But maybe its just because it is documented.
+    Wether the component architecture is better in Pyramid or not we don't dare to say, but we like it more.
+But maybe its just because it has documented.